-To compute $n_{1,3}(s,t,n)$, we need to count the number of continuous multiline queues with the following configuration.
-Here, $N=n+2s+t$ while $a_i,b_i$ and $c_i$ are distinct integers from the set $[N]$.
+To compute $n_{1,3}(s,t,n)$, we count the number of continuous multiline queues with the following configuration.
+Recall that $N=n+2s+t$ while $a_i,b_i$, and $c_i$ are distinct integers from the set $[N]$.

-Since $\omega_2=3$, $c_2$ can not be bullied by any $b_i$.
+Since $\omega_2=3$, $c_2$ cannot be bullied by any $b_i$.
 Therefore, there can be at most one wrapping from the second row to the third row.
-These configurations can be classified into two types: \begin{enumerate} \item there is no wrapping from the second row, \item only $b_{s+t}$ wraps around and bullies $c_1$. \end{enumerate} Let us denote the number of continuous multiline queues from the two cases by $\alpha_{1,3}(s,t,n)$ and $\beta_{1,3}(s,t,n)$ respectively.
+These configurations can be classified into the following two distinct types: \begin{enumerate} \item There is no wrapping from the second row. \item Only $b_{s+t}$ wraps around and bullies $c_1$. \end{enumerate} Let us denote the number of the continuous multiline queues from the two cases by $\alpha_{1,3}(s,t,n)$ and $\beta_{1,3}(s,t,n)$ respectively.
 We will enumerate them separately.
+Then, we have